jwmdev/mat/README.md

-# Massa Autostake tool (MAT)
+# Massa Autostaking Tool (MAT)
-Massa Autostake Tool (MAT) is a tool that monitor your staking address and auto stake the received reward.
+Massa Autostaking Tool (MAT) is a tool that monitor your staking address and auto stake the received reward.

 # Instructions